maxiu1/vol_oled/INSTALL_RUNEAUDIO.md

 ./mpd_oled -o 6 -b 10 -g 1 -f 15
 ```
 For I2C OLEDs you may need to specify the I2C address, find this by running,
-e.g. 'sudo i2cdetect -y 1' and specify the address with mpd_oled -a,
+e.g. `i2cdetect -y 1` and specify the address with mpd_oled -a,
-e.g. 'mpd_oled -o6 -a 3d ...'.
+e.g. `./mpd_oled -o6 -a 3d ...`.
 If you have a reset pin connected, specify
-the GPIO number with mpd_oled -r, e.g. 'mpd_oled -o6 -r 24 ...'.
+the GPIO number with mpd_oled -r, e.g. `./mpd_oled -o6 -r 24 ...`.
 (For, SPI
 OLEDs, edit display.cc to include your connection details, if this works
 out I will provide options for these parameters.)